 This principle is about doing more with less.
 Increasing focus is being put on product development world-wide.
 Consumers are taking more interest in the origin and what goes into their purchases.
 The 'life-cycle economy' is a new buzzword describing the changes taking place in how we need to transform the global economy into a more sustainable system.
 Design for the environment, life-cycle assessment, and other sustainable product development strategies are better understood and used more frequently.
-Regulations and government procurement policies are also pushing industry to take more responsibility for products throughout their life-cycle.
+Concurrently, regulations and government procurement policies are also pushing industry to take more responsibility for products throughout their life-cycle.
+Informing industry and other stakeholders about the current trends and assisting them to use the available tools is an essential service to encourage more rapid transformation towards sustainable production and consumption on the product side.